Tales Told in “Family Treasures Lost and Found“

 Descendants of Kraków’s Jews can start their search at the Mormon Library because it acquired that city’s birth, marriage, death, and census records.
 Karen randomly googled her grandmother’s maiden name––Finkelstein––and was surprised to see the tree already built by a UC San Diego computer scientist.
 We meet him on Zoom and he describes how and why he built 700 family trees of Kraków’s root Jewish families.
 With the Finkelstein electronic tree and a letter from Karen’s great-uncle Max she traced distant family members, including great-great-uncles who went to California in the mid-19th century to cash in on the Gold Rush.
 They arrived via Panama too late and settled in Stockton, CA. Through Stockton’s Temple Israel, Karen ultimately met their descendants, one of whom we interview via Zoom about what it felt like to be found by Karen.
 This segment offers insight into the power of genealogical knowledge to connect the story and migrations of the Jews of Europe before WWII.

-5. Value of Visiting: Lviv, Tarnów and a Gestapo headquarters
+5. Value of Visiting: Lviv, Tarnów and Gestapo headquarters

-The capstone experience of Karen’s probing journey is her 2016 visits to Lviv and Tarnów.
-Karen found the house where her father was raised in Lviv, a beautiful gem of Austro-Hungarian architecture commissioned, designed, and built in 1907 by Jews in the style of the Vienna Secession movement.
-Now a UNESCO World Heritage site, it not only reflects the story of her family, but the lives of Jews in Lwów.
-Inside, we meet an elderly resident who reveals clues as to how Ojzer Fränkel, Karen’s one surviving grandparent, escaped in 1943; there were two secret passageways to the theatre next door.
+The capstone of Karen’s probing journey is her 2016 visit to Europe.
+In Lviv, Karen found the house where her father was raised, a beautiful gem of Austro-Hungarian Secessionist architecture commissioned, designed, and built in 1907 by Jews.
+Now a UNESCO World Heritage site, it not only reflects the story of her family, but the lives of Jews in Lwów, now Lviv.
+Karen also saw and appreciated the neighborhood and the nearby Opera House, an important element in the family’s life.
+Inside the Fränkel home we meet an elderly resident who reveals clues as to how Ojzer Fränkel, Karen’s one surviving grandparent, escaped in 1943; there were two secret passageways to the theatre next door.
 Karen knew Ojzer had hidden in the attic.
 Now she realized that when the Gestapo discovered his hiding place, he must have fled through the top floor passage.
-Karen also saw and appreciated the neighborhood and the nearby Opera House, an important element in the family’s life.